- Getting started with Cookie Information

-This type can show all templates but is not scanned, but will instead show scan results from a public domain (if there is one in the same consent solution).
+This type can show all templates but is not scanned.
+Instead it will show scan results from a public domain (if there is one in the same consent solution).

-Note: ll the public test sites will be shown alongside public domains in the policy after "your consent is valid for...".
+Note: public test sites will be shown alongside public domains in the policy after "your consent is valid for...".

 - Pop-up Template

-This template is for the consent pop-up and depending on which template you choose can have different functionality and show more or fewer data.
+This template is for the consent pop-up and depending on which template you choose can have different functionality and show more (or less) data.
 This is implemented via the pop-up script.
 Learn more here